Radk6/MC-Optimization-Guide/modpack-specific/packs-1.12.2.md

 1. Install the latest version of Hexxit Updated
 2. Install the latest version of Cleanroom Loader and copy the contents of the Hexxit Updated instance to it
-3. Remove AttributeFix, BetterFPS, Born in a Barn, FastFurnace, FastWorkbench, FoamFix, Just Enough Items, Performant, Phosphor, Not Enough IDs, Surge, ToastControl and Unloader
+3. Remove AttributeFix, BetterFPS, Born in a Barn, FastFurnace, FastWorkbench, FoamFix, Just Enough Items, Performant, Phosphor, RandomPatches, Not Enough IDs, Surge, ToastControl and Unloader
 4. Install Fugue, Scalar (2.11.1-3), Had Enough Items and Roughly Enough IDs
 5. Make sure you have all of [these mods](https://github.com/Radk6/MC-Optimization-Guide/blob/main/mods-n-stuff/1.12.2.md) installed